Skip to main content

 4. As last resort: delete the problematic code and ask the AI to rebuild it

 Say: “Undo that last change” or “Revert what you just did”The AI can undo its recent work.
-For older changes, you may need to manually revert or ask it to “remove the [feature] you added earlier.”
+On Pro plans, you can also use Version History to restore a previous version.

 Say: “Try a different approach” or “That didn’t work, try another way”Be specific if you can: “Try using a List instead of a ScrollView” or “Try a simpler implementation”